-How you sleep will depend on how often you should wash your duvet cover.
+How often you should wash your duvet cover will depend on how you sleep.
 If you sleep with a top sheet, then washing once a month would be a general rule to follow.
 If you sleep without a top sheet, it is recommended to wash your duvet cover weekly with your sheets and pillowcases to eliminate dust and bacteria build-up.

 Cleaning your Duvet

 Duvets dressed with a duvet cover help protect against build-up of dust and dirt, requiring fewer washes.
-Duvets should be washed between 3 and 6 months, depending on the type of duvet you own will determine its washing care instructions (see the product care tag for details).
+Duvets should be washed between 3 and 6 months, depending on the type of duvet you own (check for instructions on the product care tag for details.)